darxtrix/ptop/README.md

 ## Contributions

 - Pull requests are awesome and always welcome.
 Please use the [issue tracker](https://github.com/darxtrix/ptop/issues) to report any bugs or file feature requests.
-- I really want to move the project forward to the next stable release but I am kind of busy nowadays, so not able to catch up on things quickly.
-So, contributions are required and moreover if someone wants to be a core contributor, let's have a quick chat on things.
-Yeah, send me an email. :smiley:

 ## License

 MIT © [Ankush Sharma](http://github.com/darxtrix)